 Dictators

 Explore the psychology, history and aftermath of dictatorship in this gripping collection.
-Franco by Paul Preston and 38 Londres Street by Philippe Sands unearth painful truths, while Populista charts the rise of Latin America’s modern autocrats.
+Architects of Terror by Paul Preston and 38 Londres Street by Philippe Sands unearth painful truths, while Populista charts the rise of Latin America’s modern autocrats.
 The Autumn of the Patriarch is Gabriel García Márquez’s haunting fictionalisation of despotism and The President by Miguel Asturias remains a foundational Latin American novel of tyranny.
 This is essential reading on power and its abuses.

 38 Londres Street - Philippe Sands